-How and where can you make a visa appointment in Ghana?
+How and where do I make a visa appointment in Ghana?

 Those wishing to settle in the aforementioned countries and wishing to apply for a residence permit should however turn to the nearest embassy of the aforementioned countries to start the proper procedure.

-The average processing time is seven working days.
+The average processing time is fifteen (15) calendar days.
 In case the application is incomplete, needs further investigation or in case the application has to be forwarded to the competent authorities in the Netherlands for further consideration, the assessment may take weeks or even longer.
 Visa applicants are therefore advised to submit their applications approximately 4 weeks in advance.

-Collection of passports of applications submitted directly at this embassy
+Collection of passports of applications submitted directly at the embassy

 If the visa applicant is not able to collect his/her decision and passport, the visa applicant may authorize another person to collect it on his/her behalf.
 In that case the embassy requires a written, signed authorization letter from the visa applicant, including a copy of the visa applicant’s passport.

-If you are requested to report back to the embassy upon return to Ghana, you may come on working days between 8.00 – 9.00 hrs. without prior appointment.
+If you are requested to report back to the embassy upon return to Ghana, you may come from Monday until Friday between 8:00 – 10:00 without prior appointment.